Minnesota Legal Marijuana Now! Party: 2019—2020

-The Legal Marijuana Now Party placed a candidate, John “Sparky” Birrenbach, of Pine City on the ballot in the Minnesota State Senate District 11 Special Election, in February 2019.
+Legal Marijuana Now! nominated John “Sparky” Birrenbach, of Pine City in the Minnesota State Senate District 11 Special Election, in February 2019.

-In 2020, Legal Marijuana Now candidate Adam Weeks who was on the ballot in Minnesota's 2nd congressional district where Democratic Representative Angie Craig was seeking re-election in a close race, died four weeks before the November 3 election, throwing the election into chaos because a Minnesota state law said that if a major party candidate died during an election campaign, a special election would be held.
+In 2020, Legal Marijuana Now! candidate Adam Weeks who was on the ballot in Minnesota's 2nd congressional district where Democratic Representative Angie Craig was seeking re-election in a close race, died four weeks before the November 3 election, throwing the election into chaos because a Minnesota state law said that if a major party candidate died during an election campaign, a special election would be held.
 Prior to his death, Weeks had boasted in a voicemail left for an estranged friend that a Republican had offered him money to run against the Republican and Democratic candidates.
-Federal judges ruled that the election should go ahead because federal law setting the date of the election preempted the state law, so the name of the candidate, Paula Overby, who was nominated by Legal Marijuana Now Party to replace Weeks, was not on the ballot.
-State Legal Marijuana Now Party leaders encouraged their supporters to cast their votes for Weeks, in memoriam, and the dead candidate received 5.83% of votes in the three-way race.
+Federal judges ruled that the election should go ahead because federal law setting the date of the election preempted the state law, so the name of the candidate, Paula Overby, who was nominated by Legal Marijuana Now!
+Party to replace Weeks, was not on the ballot.
+Minnesota Legal Marijuana Now!
+Party chair Tim Davis said in a court filing that the ruling would disenfranchise party voters, and later encouraged Legal Marijuana Now! supporters to cast their votes for Weeks, in memoriam.
+The dead candidate received 5.83% of votes in the three-way race.

-During the 2020 election campaign, Minnesota Democratic Party leaders said that the Legal Marijuana Now Party made it harder for DFL candidates to win.
+During the 2020 election campaign, Minnesota Democratic Party leaders said that the Legal Marijuana Now!
+Party made it harder for DFL candidates to win.
 But a St. Cloud Times analysis of votes cast in the November 3, 2020, election found that the marijuana candidates pulled at least as many votes, if not more, from Republican candidates than they took from Democratic candidates.

-Kevin O’Connor, the Legal Marijuana Now nominee for United States Senator in 2020, secured ballot access for the party until 2024 by receiving 190,154 votes in the November 3 election, the largest number of votes received by any such third-party candidate nationwide, and more votes than the winner, DFL Senator Tina Smith, led her Republican challenger, radio personality Jason Lewis, in the race.
+Kevin O’Connor, the Legal Marijuana Now! nominee for United States Senator in 2020, secured ballot access for the party until 2024 by receiving 190,154 votes in the November 3 election, the largest number of votes received by any such third-party candidate nationwide, and more votes than the winner, DFL Senator Tina Smith, led her Republican challenger, radio personality Jason Lewis, in the race.